AFLplusplus/AFLplusplus/instrumentation/README.cmplog.md

 ## Use

-AFL++ has the new -c option that can be used to specify a CmpLog binary (the second build).
+AFL++ has the new -c option that needs to be used to specify the CmpLog binary (the second build).

 For example: